UPS Airlines: Continuous descent approach (CDA)

 As of 2009, UPS Airlines was experimenting with a Global Positioning System-based landing procedure, called continuous descent approach at the Worldport, replacing the traditional holding pattern and step-wise descent.
 CDA is used to reduce the time and fuel needed to approach a runway and land by eliminating the need to alternatively reduce and increase throttle to descend and level off.
 UPS Airlines estimates that this procedure saves an average of 250 to 465 lbs (110 to 210 kilograms) of fuel per flight.
 CDA is part of the Federal Aviation Administration's long-term "Next-Gen" air traffic control plan.

 Accidents and incidents

-UPS Airlines has experienced three fatal crashes, which resulted in at least sixteen fatalities.
+UPS Airlines has experienced three fatal crashes, which resulted in a total of nineteen fatalities.